Ethorbit/nzc-docker/README.md

 Docker infrastructure used by the nZombies Chronicles Garry's Mod servers.

 ## Configuring
-Create a .env file at the root of the project and add the contents:
+Create a .env file at the root of the project and add the variables:

 ```
 DEVELOPING=1